netlify-templates/victor-hugo/site/content/healthplan/_index.md

 blurb_summary1: Why start from scratch when you can leverage pre-built, tested and evidence based programs?
 blurb_summary2: With rapid implementation times and multiple available customization options (messaging content, frequency, languages), you will be able to reap benefits quickly while enhancing your relationship with your patients.
 main_section_image: /images/temp.jpg
 main_section_image_caption: Drs.
-Sindhu Srinivas and Adi Hirshberg, Materal and Fetal Medicine, Penn Medicine
+Sindhu Srinivas and Adi Hirshberg, Maternal Fetal Medicine, Penn Medicine
 main_section_blurbs:
   blurbs:
     - heading: Increase adherence to wellness programs